Tazaf/masrad-project-starter/README.md

 Now all your API calls will have the `Authorization` header when the user is logged in.

+> You can check that it's the case in the Network tab of your browser's Developer Tools

 <a href="#top">↑ Back to top</a>

 ## Multi-environment & sensitive configuration